Remote Monitoring - A unified view for auditing, detecting and recording relevant key management security events

-This article describes the relevant factors, roles and tools, required for remote monitoring, including auditing, detecting and recording key management security events in four key dimensions.
+This article discusses the relevant factors, roles, and methods, required for remote monitoring, including auditing, identifying , and recording key management security events in four key dimensions.

-A Key Management System (KMS) should detect, prevent and warn the audit administrator in case of a possible security event to verify the system security and authorized operation.
-If KMS monitoring and auditing is not handled properly, it may lead to key leakage, where an attacker obtains the key and recovers the sensitive data.
+To ensure the system's security and allowed operation, a Key Management System (KMS) must identify, prevent, and alert the audit administrator of any potential security event.
+If KMS monitoring and auditing are not handled properly, it may lead to key leakage, where an attacker obtains the key and retrieves the sensitive data.

 Security monitoring and audit logs

 Monitoring is a process that is parallel to the entire key management lifecycle.
-Security experts recommend that every server and device that is connected to the Internet must be monitored for malicious activities.
-There are four key dimensions to remote monitoring that should be considered:
+Security experts recommend that every server and device connected to the Internet be monitored for malicious activities.
+There are four important aspects of remote monitoring to consider:

 1. Monitor for unauthorized administrative access to systems to ensure that unapproved key management operations are not performed.

-2. Monitor the performance of systems is important.
+2. Monitoring the performance of systems is important.
 The performance of cryptographic calculations tends to be CPU-intensive.

 • Type of event